-Applied Psychology Level 3 Diploma
+Psychology Level 3 Applied

-Level 3 Applied Diploma
+Level 3 Applied Courses

 Psychology can be defined as the scientific study of mind and behaviour.
 During the course you will have the opportunity to engage in this scientific process through conducting a research project that requires you to collect and analyse data.